 (99 Robots Show IDs Plugin For WordPress)

-99 Robots Show IDs is a free plugin that displays your pages, posts, links, media, users, categories and tags in the Posts and Pages admin tables.
+99 Robots Show IDs is another plugin that displays your pages, posts, links, media, categories, users and tags in the Posts and Pages admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.

-Learn more about the plugin here: 99 Robots Show IDs – WP Plugin
+Learn more about the plugin here: 99 Robots Show IDs – WordPress Plugin

-This plugin not only adds a column of IDs to your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.
+ID Arrays not only adds a column of IDs to your Table of Posts/Pages, it also provides a function that lets you copy a list of selected Page/Post IDs to your clipboard.

 (ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of pages with many IDs required and finding each ID would be time-consuming.
+This can be very useful if, for example, you are working with a long list of posts where many IDs are required and the process of finding each ID would be time-consuming.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com

-Did you enjoy this article?
-If so, please consider sharing this information with anyone thinking of starting their own business online using the share buttons below and share this tutorial with other WordPress users.
+Did you enjoy this post?
+If so, please consider using the share buttons below and share this tutorial with other WordPress users.